 Rule 3: No one is more invested in your success and happiness than your mate.
 Your mate is not your enemy.

 Relationship conflict is likewise necessary if the couple is going to develop a bond strong enough to overcome the elements of life which would destroy it.
-Couple conflict reveals changes each must make in order to transform their thinking from “I,” “me” and “my” to “we,” “us” and “our.”
+Couple conflict reveals changes each must make in order to transform their thinking from "I," "me," and "my" to "we," "us," and "our."
 This is difficult because we naturally think in the singular and assume that others should view life as we experience it.
-These clashes force the couple to learn to resolve their conflicts or the relationship will be destroyed.
-The foundation for the resolve of conflict is to remember that out of all the people in the world you could be with today, you chose each other.
-Therefore, no one is more invested in your success and happiness than your mate.
+These clashes force the couple to learn to resolve their conflicts, or the relationship will be destroyed.
+The basis for the resolution is to remember that out of all the people in the world; they could be with today; they chose each other.
+Therefore, no one is more invested in their success and happiness than their mate.

-Perspective is how we see ourselves in relation to the people and circumstances that surround us.
-A perspective gives a three-dimensional view of two dimensional objects, scenes, or circumstances.
-Perspective brings other relevant issues into relationship with the present situation in order to give us a wider frame of reference.
+Perspective is how we see ourselves in relationship to the people and circumstances that surround us.
+A perspective gives a three-dimensional view of two-dimensional objects, scenes, or events.
+Perspective brings other relevant issues into relationship with the present situation in order to provide us with a broader frame of reference.

-If all we are able to see in a conflict is our own issues and needs, we have a two dimensional point of view.
-But if we are willing first to seek to understand what the other person needs and wants, this understanding will provide the three dimensional point of view which will make resolve of the conflict possible.
+If all we can see in a conflict is our issues and needs, we have a two-dimensional point of view.
+But if we are willing first to seek to understand what the other person needs and wants; this understanding will provide the three-dimensional point of view, and make the resolve of the conflict possible.
 The people in our life have a reasonable basis for their perspective on the issues in their life.
-We often reason differently about the same issue but that does not make one person wrong.
-In order to resolve differences, understanding the reasonableness of the other person’s perspective must be gained.
+We often reason differently about the same issue, but that does not make one person wrong.
+In order to resolve differences, understanding the reasonableness of the other person's perspective must be gained.
 This mutual understanding provides a basis for resolving conflicts.

 Rule 5: Conflict is resolved, not from arguing facts, but from seeking to understand each other’s point of view.

-Each of us look out upon the world through the lens of our experience, knowledge and perspective.
+Each of us looks out upon the world through the lens of our experience, knowledge, and perspective.
 What we see and understand is our reality.
-It isn’t until each is willing to go to the other person’s point of view, that understanding is gained.
-At the point that we gain understanding, we are able to empathize with the other person’s experience.
+It isn't until each is willing to go to the other person's point of view that understanding is gained.
+At the point that we gain understanding, we are able to empathize with the other person's experience.
 It is then that we can say with sincerity, I now understand your point of view.
-Understanding the other person’s point of view does not cancel out our point of view.
-It simply gives our point of view greater perspective and our insight greater understanding and empathy.
-When understanding and empathy are brought into the conflict, the potential for resolve is increased.
+Understanding the other person's point of view does not cancel out our point of view.
+It simply gives our point of view a greater perspective and our insight greater understanding and empathy.
+When understanding and compassion are brought into the conflict, the potential for resolve is increased.

 Copyright 2011 – Dr. Orville E. Easterly All Rights Reserved – Do not copy.